grafana/loki/production/loki-mixin/README.md

 ...
 ```

-**Disclaimer:** Since these dashboards are used on our own production setup, these contain very specific configurations to our cloud environment which may be incorrect for other setups.
+**Disclaimer:** Since these dashboards are used on our own production setup, these contain very specific configurations to our cloud environment which may need to overridden for other setups and use-cases.